Midland (band): History

 Mark Wystrach grew up surrounded by music as his parents were both fans of live music.
-His parents owned a country music venue where he was exposed to music.
-He was also an actor and model.
+His parents owned a country music venue.
+In addition to being a lead singer, frontman Wystrach is also an actor and model.
+Wystrach was signed to IMG Models.

-Jess Carson grew up on a farm in Oregon where the main genre was country music.
-His sister and father were both musicians, so he started playing guitar.
+Jess Carson grew up on a small farm in Oregon where the main genre was country music.
+His sister and father were musicians, so he started playing guitar.

 Cameron Duddy started playing music after a difficult situation in his family; he found that music helped to lessen the tension, saying, "Sometimes you don't get to talk about all the things that you maybe want to talk about and the ice breaker started to be music."
-He got his first guitar from his father; it helped him to find his identity.
+Duddy got his first guitar from his father; it helped him to find his identity for becoming a musician.

-Duddy is also a music video director; he won an MTV Video Music Award for the video "Locked Out of Heaven" by Bruno Mars.
+Duddy is also a music video director; he won an MTV Video Music Award for "Locked Out of Heaven" by artist Bruno Mars.
+He has directed over 20 music videos in his career, working with several top artist.

 Midland's first song, "Fourteen Gears", was around 2015.
 The song, according to Duddy, was "another one of the early moments that defined and solidified the band."

 2016–present

-On March 9, 2016, the trio signed to Big Machine Records and released the Midland EP featuring a debut single, "Drinkin' Problem", which charted on Billboards Hot Country Songs and Country Airplay.
+On March 9, 2016, the trio signed to Big Machine Records and released the Midland EP featuring their debut single, "Drinkin' Problem", which charted on Billboards Hot Country Songs and Country Airplay.
 The band wrote the song with Shane McAnally and Josh Osborne, the former of whom also produced it.
 Duddy directed the song's music video.
 Their debut album On the Rocks was released in September 22, 2017, produced by Dann Huff, Josh Osborne, Shane McAnally.
 Midland released "Make a Little" as the second single.
-"Burn Out" was the third single, it was released in late 2018.
+"Burn Out" as the third single and it was released in late 2018.